 Economic crime continues to significantly impact the state.
-According to the Federal Trade Commission's (FTC) 2019 Consumer Sentinel Network Data Book, Florida ranked second in the country in overall fraud.
-Florida's rate of reports was 835 per 100,000 in population.
-Florida ranks second for identity theft complaints, with 304 reports per 100,000 in population.
-Identity theft continues to be one of the top three fraud categories in Florida and constituted 27 percent of fraud complaints in 2019.
+According to the Federal Trade Commission's (FTC) 2020 Consumer Sentinel Network Data Book, Florida ranked third in the country in overall fraud.
+Florida's rate of reports was 1,123 per 100,000 in population.
+Florida ranks eleventh for identity theft complaints, with 472 reports per 100,000 in population.
+Identity theft continues to be one of the top three fraud categories in Florida and constituted 30 percent of fraud complaints in 2020.
 Credit card fraud and other identity theft continued to remain in the top two identity theft categories during 2019.
-These two areas constituted 81 percent of identity theft complaints.
-Florida losses due to fraud reported to the FTC in 2019 totaled \$89.6 million, up from \$84.2 million in 2018.
+These two areas constituted 78 percent of identity theft complaints.
+Florida losses due to fraud reported to the FTC in 2020 totaled \$199.4 million, up from \$89.6 million in 2019.

 The schemes used by criminals are often complex, involve multiple victims and cross jurisdictional or judicial circuit lines.
 FDLE dedicates special agents in each region to investigate these illegal activities in partnership with other local, state and federal agencies.
-The FDLE economic crime standing committee; one of several internal standing committees representing each departmental investigative focus area, comprised of FDLE leadership and subject matter experts; meets semi-annually to discuss Florida's crime trends, networking and training opportunities.
+The FDLE economic crime standing committee; one of several internal standing committees representing each departmental investigative focus area, comprised of FDLE leadership and subject matter experts; meets semiannually to discuss Florida's crime trends, networking and training opportunities.
 Additionally, multiple FDLE regions collaborate with the US Secret Service Financial Investigative Task Force and with local financial task forces on cases of mutual interest that meet FDLE's investigative criteria.
 Beginning in 2009, the department and local law enforcement agencies across the state started training law enforcement officers in identity theft investigation through a partnership with the FBI-Law Enforcement Executive Development Association's Lifelock.
 Since 2009, more than 1,370 attendees from 483 Florida law enforcement agencies have benefitted from this continuing training partnership.
 Additionally, FDLE coordinates with the Attorney General's Office to quickly respond to allegations of contractor fraud and price gouging before and after natural disasters such as wildfires or tropical storms.
 In FY 19-20, FDLE further expanded its partnership with the Attorney General's Office by proactively investigating crimes related to the exploitation of the elderly and COVID-19 related fraud.